 When asked how the coronavirus pandemic is changing the way we work, Loyd McIntosh, Marketing Communications Coordinator for Automation Personnel Services said, “We have started doing more of our interview processes over the phone or on video conference platforms like Zoom, and we digitized most of our applications/onboarding paperwork.
 That has eliminated a large amount of the interview process that has typically been done face to face, and these changes are most likely going to be permanent.”

-These types of changes will bring opportunity and challenges in the technology field.
+These types of changes will bring opportunities and challenges in the technology field.
 It would be hard to find anyone willing to suggest we are going fully back to communicating the way things were before this virus.
 Face-to-face meetings will never go away completely.
-It’s hard to build long term relationships over a camera.
+It’s hard to build long-term relationships over a camera.
 However, as Apex Benefits writes, “the efficiency of those calls versus the time spent commuting to see clients has become more appreciated by both parties.”

 WHAT WORKS WELL AND WHAT DOESN’T

 This is an excellent time for leaders on every level to look at what has been working and what has not in light of remote work, automation technologies, and other processes that might be accelerated to help respond faster in the future or simply to change the way you work for good in many cases.
 As Readwrite offers, “It can often take a crisis to realize broken processes, failures in a system, or better ways to achieve things, learn and create.”

 In other words, the coronavirus pandemic is presenting a great time to reflect and adjust.